The

 droplets from coughs & sneezes.
 Respirators protect against

 aerosols.
-They also keep you from touching your mouth and nose.
+They also keep you from touching your mouth and nose, which

 Use alcohol to sterilize things that